strazhg/blockchain-lib/README.md

 # blockchain-lib
-a basic blockchain implementation with wallets
+a basic blockchain implementation with wallets in node.js

 <h2>Usage Example</h2>